Gradle Runner vs Android Build ⚓

 JAVA_OPTIONS: "-Xms512m -Xmx1024m"

-This method can be used to limit the allowed RAM the Gradle JVM process can use, which can be useful in case there’s not enough RAM available in the system.
+You can limit the allowed RAM the Gradle JVM process uses.
+This is useful if there’s not enough RAM available in the system.

-You can find and use our Android emulator steps to create & boot emulators: http://www.bitrise.io/integrations.
+You can use our Android emulator Steps such as

 Installing / Using Java version X ⚓

 If you need a Java or JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
 This example will install Java/JDK 8 with a

 Do anything with Script step, feel free to adapt it to the version you need.